Frequently asked questions

 If you have any questions as you read through this information, please request help and a Chordoma Foundation Patient Navigator will gladly assist you.

-A very, very small fraction of chordomas are hereditary (also called familial), which means they are caused by genetic mutations passed on to a person by their parents.
+A very, very small The dose of radiation delivered during one session of radiation therapy. of chordomas are hereditary (also called familial), which means they are caused by genetic mutations passed on to a person by their parents.
 For more information on familial chordoma, visit our Understanding Chordoma page.